Conservation of Public Art:

 Hester Nelson’s Lamont Park installation includes four public benches, twelve cast concrete medallions inset into the brick plaza, a decorative painted steel fence, and a wall with decorative glaze tiles.
 Arguably, the most striking component of the artwork are two carved 10 foot ceramic columns holding wood beams that create a trellis; this feature provides a gateway for a winding path to a stage at the other end of the park.
 Nelson lived nearly her entire life in the Adams Morgan and Mount Pleasant area when her design was selected by the D.C.
 Commission on the Arts and Humanities in 1994.

-In 2017, while the installation still evokes a sense of community intended by the artist, it had significant overpaint, failing components, soiled surfaces and materials that had simply reached the end of their life expectancy.
+In 2017, while the public park installation still evoked the sense of community intended by the artist, it had significant overpaint, failing components, soiled surfaces and materials that had simply reached the end of their life expectancy.

 The twelve cast concrete medallions were in good condition with the exception of four, which had become severely cracked.
 These four medallions were removed, replicated in new cast concrete, and reinstalled.
 The other eight original medallions were hot pressure washed and all twelve medallions were repainted with a masonry paint.
 This color matched traces of original purple paint found on all twelve medallions.

 The decorative steel fence was also in good condition; however, it was missing one ornate panel.
-An adjacent panel was removed to permit duplication of the panel, and both the original panel and the new replacement were welded back into position and painted.
+An adjacent panel was removed to permit duplication of the panel, and both the original panel and the new replacement were welded back into position and painted, wrapping up a successful public park conservation treatment.

 If you would like to learn more about Heather Nelson and the Lamont Park installation, please visit the original Washington Post article.